 Honestly, there is no right answer.
 As we’ve seen here with different types of apps in mobile devices, every type has its own pros and cons.
 As you compare them in terms of their performance and cost-effectiveness, native apps seem to lead.
 However, PWAs also offer flexibility, while Hybrid apps offer faster development benefits.

-The best way to decide is first to list out what you want your app to do for your business and what type of app will best meet the expectations of your target audience.
-Match that list against the benefits and disadvantages of various apps and go with what works best for what you plan to offer.
+If you’re still finding it difficult to decide, you can check out this app development guide and then list out what you want your app to do for your business and what type of app will best meet the expectations of your target audience.
+You can also Match that list against the benefits and disadvantages of various apps and go with what works best for what you plan to offer.
 Here are some questions you could ask your mobile app development team:

 - Is the user more likely to use the app on a phone or a laptop?